xiaobena/nilearn/doc/manipulating_images/manipulating_images.rst

  * **Mask intersection and dilation**: Post-processing the results with simple morphological operations, mask intersection and dilation.

-   * we can use another mask, such as a grey-matter mask, to select only the voxels which are common in both masks.
+   * we can use another mask, such as a grey-matter matter, to select only the voxels which are common in both masks.

    * we can do `morphological dilation